aergoio/heraj/core/common/README.md

 ## Strategy

 Strategy is used for any customizable operation.
 It is binded with context and any operation holding context can use strategy.
-At this time there is 2 strategies:
+At this time there are 2 strategies:
 * ConnectStrategy
 * TimeoutStrategy